SEMICeu/uri.semic.eu-publication/config/README.md

 The *publication environment* (this repository) is a description of the publication state for a publication environment.
 The publication environment will contain a list of publication points describing the specifications that are published.

 The *generated repository* is the repository where the toolchain based on the configuration in the publication environment is writing its results.
+The generated repository is created in such a way that a proxy with the corresponding hostname can serve the repository as static website.

 The *toolchain* is the complete setup of an ecosystem of data repositories, operational guidelines, and software supporting the publication of the specifications.
 To have a low level adoption, the whole ecosystem relies on Open Source and free tier resources, except for the UML modeling tool.
 IT is future work to lift this last dependency.
 In some explainations the term can mean only the sequence of transformation steps that will create from the list of publication points a new published state in the generated repository.